Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains: The Spacewalk-18 Dataset

-The final dataset contains 96 hours of annotated spacewalk live stream video.
-There are 456 animation clips across the dataset.
-Each step has an average of 12 minutes of video.
+The 18 spacewalk videos are segmented into in total 31,812 clips for human annotation.
+After annotation, adjacent clips with the same step labels are merged as post-processing, resulting in 3,753 merged clips.
+These clips have an average length of 92 seconds and span over 96 hours in total.
+There are 455 animated step labels across the dataset (excluding ``Irrelevant'').
+Each step takes on average 5 merged clips and has an average of 9 minutes of video.
+To analyze the diversity of the dataset, we filter the nouns and verbs from the step captions to obtain a list of objects and actions.
+Our dataset has 51 diverse objects (\eg \textit{battery}) and 47 atomic actions (\eg \textit{install} and \textit{ingress}) (See \Cref{app:statistics}).

+Spacewalk-18 is \textit{open-vocabulary}, as the list of step labels varies across different videos.
+Example labels in the training set include ``EV1 \& EV2 remove the first battery'' and ``EV2 ingresses foot restraint''.
+In the test set, there are similar labels, such as ``Chris \& Bob remove new battery from slot A'' and ``Chris enters foot restraint''.

 The visual content in Spacewalk-18 is out-of-domain for most existing models.
 The shots of astronauts working in space are visually distinct from any worldly actions.
 There is also a mix of first- and third-person point of view camera angles.
-Additionally, the two astronauts in each spacewalk often work on different steps in the same time, leading to many steps appearing in multiple non-continuous segments.
-Lastly, the objects, tools, and vocabulary in the live streams are very domain specific.
-This makes it challenging to understand and label the videos without some background knowledge.
+Additionally, the two astronauts in each spacewalk often work on different steps in the same time, leading to steps appearing in multiple non-continuous segments.
+To reduce the impact of task difficulty on annotation accuracy, we offer training to annotators from online platform, and those who achieve at least 80\% accuracy on a held-out set after training are recruited to annotate the dataset.

-Figure \ref{fig:tsne} shows a graph of EgoVLP~\cite{kevin2022egovlp} embeddings for each modality.
-A good embedding model would result in clusters by label index (the hue of the figure).
-Instead, we see that EgoVLP does not form good embeddings for the text or video content.
-This indicates that EgoVLP does not directly generalize to the Spacewalk-18 domain.